FCBGP/fcbgp-implementation/bgpd/fcserver/README.md

 # TODO

+- [ ] Add more than one network prefix to `frr.conf`.
+- [ ] Send network prefix one by one.
-- [ ] store prefix with `network` should also consider `no network` to remove storage.
+- [ ] Store prefix with `network` should also consider `no network` to remove storage.

+# CHANGELOG

+## 2023.12.29

+- [x] It uses the same public key for all.
+SKI is reserved.
-- [ ] Destination prefix in BGP-UPDATE is not using `MP_REACH_NLRI` to encapsulate.
+- [ ] THIS WILL NOT BE IMPLEMENTED. <s>Destination prefix in BGP-UPDATE is not using `MP_REACH_NLRI` to encapsulate.
 So there can only be one prefix each time.
 It means you could add with `network x.x.x.x/plen` manually.
-But as ipv4 uses `NLRI` which we don't want to use again, we would never change code here.
+But as ipv4 uses `NLRI` which we don't want to use again, we would never change code here.</s>
-- [ ] It uses the same public key for all.
-SKI is reserved.

-# CHANGELOG

 ## 2023.12.25